tp1de/ioBroker.ems-esp/README.md

 **Tests:** ![Test and Release](https://github.com/tp1de/ioBroker.ems-esp/workflows/Test%20and%20Release/badge.svg)

-## ems-esp adapter for ioBroker
+## km200 and ems-esp adapter

+The adapter supports an interface towards the heating systems from Bosch Group (Buderus / Junkers /Netfit etc).
+It can interface towards the heating system with use or wer-api calls toward:
+* km200, km50, km100 or IP-inside (from Bosch Group)
-The adapter supports the heating systems from Bosch Group (Buderus / Junkers /Netfit etc) as supported by the iobroker km200 adapter and the ems-esp interface (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.
-The old ESP8266 gateways are now suppored as well.
+* ems-esp interface (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.
+The old ESP8266 gateways are partially suppored as well.

 The ems-esp adapter can read and write data from the km200 gateway and/or the ems-esp hardware.
 It can be used for the original Bosch-group gateways or the ems-esp or both in parallel when an IP-gateway like km200 / ip inside is available.